Define database primary keys.

 Most database designers mark primary-key fields in an ER diagram with an asterisk (*).

-A column or set of columns that can used as a primary key
+A column or (set of columns) that can be used as a primary key

 for a table.

 A car's license-plate number is one example of a candidate key.

 - Within a given state, only one car can have a particular license number, so a table describing CAR might contain a column labeled PlateNo.